libretro/Lakka-LibreELEC/packages/readme.md

 ```

 ## Functions
-All build steps in the LibreELEC build system, a done by shell function.
+All build steps in the LibreELEC build system are done by shell function.
-These functions can overwritten in the `package.mk`.
-But this raises problems, when the build system is updated.
-To reduce the problem, most function was extended by `pre_` and `post_` scripts, to use instead.
+These functions can be overwritten in the `package.mk`.
+However, this raises problems when the build system is updated.
+To reduce the impact, most functions are extended by `pre_` and `post_` scripts to use instead.

 When it is nesseary to replace configure, make and makeinstall, please use `PKG_TOOLCHAIN="manual"`.